sharavsambuu/mongolian-text-classification/README.md

 # IN PROGRESS

 # TODO
+- Use transfer learning techniques such like ULMFiT, ELMo embedding etc... and compare results
 - Implement stacked lstm
 - Implement stacked bidirectional lstm
 - Implement stacked bidirectional lstm with dropouts